Beatified: May 15, 1983

 After much insistence from the bishop of Macao, in 1906 six Salesians arrived in China, led by Fr.
-Versiglia.
+Louis.
 Thus a prophecy of Don Bosco’s came true.
-In Macao, he established the Salesian "mother house" and also opened a mission at Heungchow.
+In Macao, he established the Salesian “mother house” and also opened a mission at Heungchow.
 Fr.
 Louis gave life to the area as Don Bosco would have done, setting up a music band which was much appreciated, and opening orphanages and oratories.

 In 1918, the Salesians received the mission of Shiuchow from the Vicar Apostolic of Canton, and on January 9, 1921, Fr.
-Versiglia was consecrated its bishop.
+Louis was consecrated its bishop.
 Wise, tireless and poor, he constantly set out to visit and encourage the confreres and Christians in his diocese.
 Whenever he arrived, the villages held a feast, especially the children.
 He was a true pastor, completely dedicated to his flock.
 He gave the Vicariate a solid structure with its own seminary, house of formation, and planned residences and hospitals for the elderly and those in need.
 He looked after the formation of catechists with much care.
 In his notes, he wrote: “The missionary who is not united to God is a canal detached from its source.”
 “The missionary who prays a lot achieves a lot.”
 Like Don Bosco, he was an example of work and temperance.
 Meanwhile in China, the political situation had become very tense, especially for Christians and foreign missionaries.
 Persecutions began.

 On February 13, 1930, together with Fr.
-Caravario, the bishop was at Shiuchow for the pastoral visit to the Linchow mission.
+Callistus Caravario, the bishop was at Shiuchow for the pastoral visit to the Linchow mission.
 Some young boys and girls went with them; they had been studying in Shiuchow.
 On February 25, a group of Bolshevik pirates stopped the bishop’s boat, wanting to take the girls.
 The bishop and Fr.
-Caravario obstructed them with all the force they could muster.
+Callistus obstructed them with all the force they could muster.
 They were forcibly taken and eventually shot.
 Before they were killed, they heard one another’s confession.
 Their last breath was spent for their beloved China.
 Paul VI declared them martyrs in 1976, John Paul II declared them Blessed in 1983 and canonized them on October 1, 2000.